Universal Regular Conditional Distributions: Applications

-Next, we consider DNNs with randomized parameters where the randomization arises from the \textit{MC-dropout} regularization technique of \cite{srivastava2014dropout}.
-This method is commonly used to improve a model's generalizability.

-For this numerical experiment, the user is provided with an exogenous DNN $\tilde{f}\in C(\rrd,\rr)$ defined by:
+We consider DNNs with parameters randomized by the \textit{MC-dropout} regularization algorithm of \cite{srivastava2014dropout}.
+In this experiment, the user is provided with an exogenous DNN $\tilde{f}\in C(\rrd,\rr)$ defined by:

-The weights and biases of the model are generated randomly, and they are fixed throughout the experiment.
-The parameters are sampled from a standard normal distribution.
+The weights and biases of the model are drawn randomly from a standard normal distribution, then fixed throughout the experiment.

-MC-dropout is then performed as follows.
-Some of the trained network $\tilde{f}$'s parameters are randomly set to $0$.
-Formally, this is described as follows.
-The user is given random matrices $B_1,\dots,B_J$ (of the same respective dimension as the $A_1,\dots,A_J$), where each $B_i$ is populated with i.i.d.
-Bernoulli entries.
-Then, for each $x \in \rrd$, we may define:
+The MC-dropout algorithm randomly sets some of $\tilde{f}$'s parameters to $0$.
+Formally, the user is given random matrices $B_1,\dots,B_J$ (of the same respective dimension as the $A_1,\dots,A_J$), where each $B_i$ is populated with i.i.d.\ Bernoulli entries.
+For each input $x \in \rrd$ we then define